- Salary

 Universal life insurance is a product that combines a death benefit with an investment component.
 It is usually only looked to after one has eliminated debt and maximized RRSP contributions.
 It is primarily used as a method to defer taxes on additional investment income and should only be entered into after consulting with a professional.

-Many financial institutions automatically offer to add life, and sometimes disability insurance to loans, credit lines, mortgages, etc. The insurance purchased is, in many cases, far more expensive than that available in the marketplace.
-It also only provides enough coverage to indemnify the lender in the event of your death, even if the balance of the debt is diminishing.
+Many financial institutions automatically offer to add life, and sometimes disability insurance to debts such as loans, credit lines, mortgages, etc. The insurance purchased is, in many cases, far more expensive than that available in the marketplace.
+It also only provides enough coverage to pay off the debt in the event of your death, even if the balance of the debt is diminishing.

-Income protection is provided in two parts.
-Should you become totally disabled and unable to perform the duties of your regular occupation, your salary will be continued until the earlier of:
+Should you become unable to perform the duties of your regular occupation, your salary will be continued via salary and benefit continuation, until the earlier of:

 During the salary continuation period and the first 12 months of disability, you will be considered to be totally disabled if you are unable to perform all of the duties of your regular occupation.
 Thereafter, you will be considered to be totally disabled if you cannot perform the duties of any occupation for which you may become suitably fitted by training, education or experience.